garrandall/popular-music-data/tracks/it-s-no-secret-kylie-minogue.md

 But when each tomorrow
 You just seem to drift away

 Then I discovered
 That you were cheating
 You were cheating on me
 But I was the last to know
-Ooh, ooh
+Oh, oh

 Our love was a lie